davidrobles/davidrobles.github.io/_posts/2014-06-05-estimating-pi-using-monte-carlo-simulation.md

 <script src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

+### Monte Carlo Simulations

-Monte Carlo simulations are a class of computational algorithms that rely on repeated random sampling to approximate the optimal solution.
-Typically one runs computational trial runs, called **simulation**, driven by random number generators.
+Monte Carlo simulations are a class of computational algorithms that consist in running multiple computational trials driven by random processes to approximate the optimal solution.
+Each trial is called a **simulation**, which is a random realization of the model for a given set of parameters.
+When a batch of simulations is complete, the results are used to describe the likelihood, or probability, of reaching various results in the model.

-Because each simulation is powered by random numbers, the results are noisy.
-For that reason, you'll want to run lots of simulations.
+Because each simulation is powered by random numbers, the results are often noisy.
+For that reason, it is usually necessary to run thousands of simulations in order to approximate to the optimal solution.
+Monte Carlo simulations are used in a wide variety of applications, from problems too complex to solve analytically, to problems in which domain knowledge is either limited or hard to represent and formalize.
+One of the best examples to illustrate how Monte Carlo simulations work is approximating the value of \\(\pi\\).

+### Solving Pi

 As you'll see in a moment, we can easily simulate 100,000's of FILL to.

-Monte Carlo simulations a wide variety of applications, from problems too complex to solve analytically, to problems in which domain knowledge is either limited or hard to represent and formalize.
-One of the best examples to illustrate how Monte Carlo simulations work is approximating the value of
-\\(\pi\\).

-### Solving Pi

 Let's consider the problem of estimating Pi by using Monte Carlo simulations.